8426THMY/SDLOpenGLBase/README.md

 * The current GUI system is extremely basic, there's a lot of missing functionality and a lot of the code is temporary.
 * GUI panels aren't quite "pixel-perfect" at most resolutions.
 * Textures support mipmapping, but it hasn't been tested.
 Smooth scrolling and programmable texture animations still need to be implemented.
-* Models should be able to use multiple textures.
 * File loading sucks, binary file formats would be nice for pretty much everything.
 * Mathematics functions are used fairly naively at the moment.

 Features that haven't been started:

-* Input management system.
 * Audio system.
-* Quake-like console and command system.
 * Scene management system with support for multiple cameras and independently renderable regions.
 * Decals.
 * SIMD for mathematics functions.